risalt/skyscraper/README.md

 * GameFAQs: An offline scraper that uses a JSON+guides dump of the [GameFAQs](https://gamefaqs.gamespot.com/) website to include videogame guides and walkthroughs in the collection.
 GameFAQs does not approve of external scraping, so the dumps need to be obtained from somewhere else.
 * MAMEHistory: An offline scraper that uses the XML dump of the [Arcade History](https://www.arcade-history.com/) website to include descriptions and overviews for MAME short-names.
 * DocsDB: An offline scraper that uses a simple CSV file and folder structure to refer to local documents to be loaded as guides, reviews, cheats or artbook resources.
+* EveryGame: An online scraper that extracts a broad range of resources from a mix of API and web scraping of the [EveryGameGoing](https://www.everygamegoing.com/) site.
+* VGGeek: An online scraper that extracts text and image data from the [VideoGameGeek](https://videogamegeek.com/) site.
+* Spriters: A specialized hybrid scraper that uses a Python script and an offline index to retrieve sprites and maps from the web.
+* GameBase: An offline scraper that uses community-generated platform-specific bundles of Access databases plus a collection of multimedia and document resources.
+The bundles can be found scattered in the [Internet Archive](https://www.archive.org/) as well as specific websites such as [BU22](https://www.bu22.com/).
+I got the idea for this new scraper and the script to convert Access databases to SQLite from the [Gemba repo](https://github.com/Gemba/skyscraper/).
+* eXoDOS: An offline, PC-DOS-specialized scraper that integrates the curated PC-DOS gaming package from [eXoDOS](https://www.retro-exo.com/exodos.html).

 ## Fix Broken Scrapers
-* Notably OpenRetro, WorldOfSpectrum and TGDB, but also fixes and improvements to IGDB, MobyGames, ArcadeDB and, of course the King Screenscraper.
+* Notably OpenRetro, WorldOfSpectrum and TGDB, but also fixes and improvements to IGDB, MobyGames, ArcadeDB and, of course the King: Screenscraper.

 And of course:
 * The checksum tecnique has been re-implemented as an on-demand function that can be used in all scrapers now: ScreenScraper uses pure checksum search, all the other scrapers use an external database (canonical) to determine the proper search names for the games, instead of relying solely on the filename.
 The canonical database can be generated using Skyscraper itself, feeding it the TOSEC, Redump and No-Intro dat files, use an online Lutris database, or the MAME xml hash files.
 Checksums are stored in the cache database as cross-scraper resources, to avoid rehashing the same file multiple times.
 * Implement a negative match database functionality that caches negative searches per platform, online scraper and optionally by file, with a configurable expiration date.
+It also stores low matches, to review the accuracy of the matching algorythm.
 * Updated configuration files to support new platforms (plenty) and error cleansing of the json configuration files.
-All the scraper code/platform ids mappings are now in the configuration files.
+All the scraper code/platform ids mappings are now in the configuration JSON files.
-* Support additional resources (music, manuals, usage data, trivia, maps, guides, user flags, game size, cheats, reviews, artbooks) and the logic to scrape them and add them to the frontends.
+* Support additional resources (database ids, usage data, user flags, game size, music, manuals, trivia, maps, guides, cheats, reviews, artbooks, sprites) and the logic to scrape them and add them to the frontends.
+* Some resources have an special logic when fed into the frontends: instead of a source priority rule, a smart selection/collation is used with: descriptions (longest), ids, sprites, cheats, trivia, maps, guides, reviews, artbooks (collate) and rating (average).
+* Allow scraping of missing resources for already scraped games (in case the database has been updated with additional information) (getMissingResources).
+* Allow scraping only one image per resource type across scrapers (similar behaviour as with videos and manuals) (singleImagePerType).
 * Validation of the cache now tries to fix (and cleanses if it cannot) the textual resource contents of the database.
 * --startat and --endat now are compatible with recursive directories.
 * Take advantage of MAME short names for the compatible scrapers.
+* Fallback to "arcade" configuration files for Arcade-type platforms if no platform specific configuration exists.
 * Improve data conformance checks and corrections to ensure homogeneized resources across scrapers.
 * Alternative name support for the compatible scrapers (most of them).
 * Implement Latin characters simplification as a search variant in most scrapers.